Woutifier/edx-documentation/en_us/install_operations/source/ecommerce/additional_features/create_coupons.rst

      each person receives one code.
    * **Code**: This field is visible if you select **Can be used once by multiple customers** or **Can be used multiple times by multiple customers**.

+     * If you select **Can be used once by multiple customers**, leave this field empty.
+The system generates the code for you when you select **Create Coupon**.

-This value specifies the code that recipients enter to redeem the coupon code. <You can enter alphanumeric characters as well as underscores.> For example, you can enter ``HOLIDAY_15``.
+     * If you select **Can be used multiple times by multiple customers**, you can either enter a value in this field or leave it empty.  <You can enter alphanumeric characters as well as underscores.> For example, you can enter ``HOLIDAY_15``.
 If you leave this field empty, the system generates a code for you.

    * **Client**: The name of the organization that you create the codes for.
      This organization receives an invoice for the codes you create.
    * **Total Paid**: The cost of the course.